CenterForMedicalGeneticsGhent/Hopla/README.md

 For the remaining packages, other versions are very likely to work.

 # Running Hopla

+**When Merlin (i.e., haplotyping) should be part of the analyses, include the Merlin executables folder (i.e., path/to/merlin-1.1.2/executables) in $PATH.**

 There are **three ways** to execute Hopla:

 - Using a [settings file](#Settings-file):